 This works as a registration page with a simple registration process.

 Once you have created all of the fields for your form, navigate to Settings > User Registration to add the User Registration feed and map your fields.
 This will help you keep the user’s information organised and uniform

 Now that your child form is finished, it’s time to create the Parent form that will contain it.
 This is easy with the Gravity Forms User Registration Add-On.
 The fields you add to the Parent form will only appear once, so they should be used to collect values that aren’t unique per user.

 Add a Nested Form field on the Parent form and select your child form in the field settings.

 Select which fields from the child form should be displayed in the Nested Form field on the Parent form.

-When a user fills out the Parent and Child forms, any users that are added to the child forms will be registered once the Parent form is submitted.
-If you want to require the users activate their account before registration is complete, check the box in the User Registration Feed you set up above.
+When a user fills out the Parent and Child forms, any new users that are added to the child forms will be registered once the Parent form is submitted.
+If you want to require the new users activate their user account before registration is complete, check the box in the User Registration Feed you set up above.

 Taking It Further

 If your user registration has a cost associated with it, you can take this one step further by including the Nested entry totals in the Parent form.
 Follow the steps in our documentation to get started.
 The best part is that you can do all of this without using shortcodes.